Should I create a written work agreement?

 If the answer is yes, then put it in writing.

 What not to do: Calling your employee at the hour you are expected home and saying, “I’m so sorry but something came up.
 Can you stay late tonight?”
 It’s not a fair question: You are already late.
-She will not leave your family member unattended, no matter who’s waiting for homework help or dinner in her own household or what else she might have scheduled.
+They will not leave your family member unattended, no matter who’s waiting for homework help or dinner in their own household or what else they might have scheduled.
 This is a surefire way to undermine trust and goodwill in the domestic workplace.

 Is it ever too late to set up a written work agreement?